Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.6 Best shoulder/hip comfort in side sleep.
+Pressure Relief 4.6 Best pressure relief.

-Motion Isolation 4.3 Calmer partner disturbance than the innersprings.
+Motion Isolation 4.3 Calmer than springs.

-Durability 4.3 Held shape well through repeated rotation weeks.
+Durability 4.3 Held shape well.

 Sealy Posturepedic Dallas Medium Euro Pillowtop